wp-plugins/polylang/readme.txt

 = Upgrade Notice =

 Your custom flags in 'wp-content/plugins/polylang/local_flags' directory should move to 'wp-content/polylang'.
 People using the function 'pll_the_language' should be aware that it does not display the 'ul' tag anymore.
-I wrote about the reasons for these changes in the [forum](http://wordpress.org/support/topic/development-of-polylang-version-06)
+I wrote about the reasons for these changes in the [forum](http://wordpress.org/support/topic/development-of-polylang-version-06).

 = Features  =

 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation is optional.
+The plugin does not integrate automatic or professional translation.

 * You can create as many languages as you want
 * WordPress languages files are automatically downloaded and updated (new in 0.6)